Skip to content

 Survey Reports

-• World Economic Forum - Global Cybersecurity Outlook (2025) - A global perspective on cybersecurity trends and challenges exploring the impact of emerging technologies, geopolitical tensions, and cybercrime.
+• World Economic Forum - Global Cybersecurity Outlook (2025) - Provides a global perspective on cybersecurity trends and challenges exploring the impact of emerging technologies, geopolitical tensions, and cybercrime.
+Key findings reveal a growing complexity in cyberspace, driven by increased digitalization and interconnectedness, necessitating proactive and adaptive security strategies.

 Application Security